SignalK/specification/gitbook-docs/data_model.md

 specific for a key, and defined in the data schema.
 A simplified version of the JSON schema with the units is available in [Keys Reference in Appendix A](keys/index.md).
 The units are also always specified in the values’ [metadata](data_model_metadata.md) which is available via the [REST API](rest_api.md) in the `meta.units` property.

-In addition to the `value` and `$source` (or `source`) properties, the data object may also have `meta` and `_attr` properties.
-These are discussed in detail in the [metadata](data_model_metadata.md) and [permissions](permissions.md) sections respectively.
+Besides the `units` property, `meta` provides a lot of other useful information for consumers of the data.

 Finally, each data object also has a `timestamp` property which represents the time that the value was measured.
 Timestamps are in ISO 8601 format – specifically the [RFC 3339](https://tools.ietf.org/html/rfc3339) extension format, which is slightly more strict than the ISO specification.
 For instance, it requires four digit years and specifies that `T` is used as a separator between the data and time portions of the timestamp.

 The ordering of keys is also not important, they can occur in any order.
 In fact, if you are designing a device which consumes Signal K data, it is important to remember that the JSON standard does not guarantee the order of properties